0atman/noboilerplate/scripts/16-rust-testing.md

 notes:

-This is proptest, a property testing framework inspired by the [Hypothesis](http://hypothesis.works/) framework for Python.
+This is proptest, a property testing framework inspired by the [Hypothesis](http://hypothesis.works/) framework for Python, which was in turn inspired by QuickCheck for haskell.
 It allows us to test that certain properties of our code hold for randomised inputs, and if a failure is found, it automatically finds the minimal test case to reproduce the problem.

 Note that Proptest is taking advantage of two features of Rust that are not available in other popular languages: